tytydraco/yessleep/out/This_is_the_Last_Time_I_spend_the_Night_in_my_Truck_at_a_Gas_Station_Parking_lot.md

 “Yes, I'm sure.
 I don't know who called you, maybe someone alerted by the noise and my screams” I said with a laugh, the pressure easing.

-“Please step or of the vehicle sir I just want to be sure that everything is alright” he asked in an authoritative voice.
+“Please step of the vehicle sir I just want to be sure that everything is alright” he asked in an authoritative voice.

 “No, no, really, I assure you everything's fine”.